atharva-yadav/employee-management/README.md

 # Employee-Management
-Employee Database And Payroll Management System is designed to make the existing manual system automatic with the help of computerised equipment and full-edged computer software,
+Employee Database And Payroll Management System is designed to make the existing manual system automatic with the help of computerised equipment and full-edged computer software.

+This project is aimed at providing complete information about every employee working in a company.
+The system allows adding new employees to the database, updating existing employee information, and removing employees if they leave the company.
+Administrators can also generate salary reports for employees after entering their details.

 ### Employee Login Page
 ![image](https://user-images.githubusercontent.com/78128129/206897175-35fdc452-b07f-49c1-848a-563b1c6a22bd.png)